2007 Kansas Jayhawks football team: Toledo

-Florida International
+FIU

 For their fourth and final non-conference game on September 22, the Jayhawks hosted the FIU Golden Panthers of the Sun Belt Conference in the teams' first meeting.
 FIU was led by first-year head coach Mario Cristobal.

-at Kansas State
+At No. 24 Kansas State

 Todd Reesing led the Jayhawks to victory in Manhattan for the first time in eighteen years.
 Aqib Talib sealed the game by picking off Josh Freeman's pass with less than two minutes left in the game.

 The Jayhawks got their first touchdown on Kansas State's home field since 1999 when Jake Sharp, apparently stopped for a short gain, burst out of a gang of tacklers and sped 20 yards to make it 7–7 with 9:11 left in the first half.
 Sharp had picked up 14 yards the previous play.

 The victory was KU's third in the last four Governor's Cup games against KSU, and increased their all-time lead in the Sunflower Showdown to 64–36–5.

 The Wildcats came into the game ranked 24th in the nation.
 It was the Jayhawks first win over a ranked team since 2003 when the Jayhawks defeated 23rd ranked Missouri 35–14.